cfeigin/lotties-closet/README.md

     You should now see `(venv)` at the start of your command line prompt.
 2. To install all required libraries, run the following command: `pip install -r requirements.txt`.
-3. API keys?
-TODO
+3. Create a file called `.env`.
+Within the `.env` file, input your OpenAI and SerpAPI keys using exactly the following scheme:

+        SERP_API_KEY=...
+        OPEN_API_KEY=...

+    Replace the elipses (...) with your respective API keys.
+Do not enclose the keys in quotation marks and do not include any semicolons in the file.
+In the end, your `.env` file should only have two lines (see above).

+    To protect your API key, create another file called `.gitignore`.
+In that file, type just the following:

+        .env

+    In the end, your `.gitignore` file should only contain the text `.env`.

+    Save and commit these changes via:

+        git add .
+        git commit -m "Program Setup"

+### Showtime

 To launch the application, ensure that you are located in the closet directory.
 Your command prompt should end in `/closet`.
 Then, type the following command: `flask run`.
-Your terminal should provide a link via which to use the application.
+Your terminal should provide a link via which to view the application.

 ## Usage
 When you click the link provided by your terminal, you will be taken to the login page.
 If you are a returning user, enter your username and password to start searching.
 If you are a new user, navigate to the "Register" page via the navbar at the top of the page.
 You will be asked for your name, a desired username, and a password.
 Though your name and password may take any value, attempting to create an account with a username already in use will result in automatic redirection to an error page.